halprin/raycast-package-tracker/README.md

 Tracks deliveries, packages, and parcels in Raycast.
 Remembers your deliveries, so you can keep watch as they make their way to you.

-This extension does not use a single third-party tracking service.
+This extension does not use a third-party tracking service as a proxy.
 It directly integrates with each supported carrier, which allows you to be in charge of your privacy.

 ## Supported Carriers